-16. Rescinding or altering resolutions
+16. Repealing or amending resolutions

-- 16.1 A resolution of Council may not be altered or rescinded unless notice of motion is given in accordance with the requirements of the Local Government Act / Regulation. - 16.2 Where a motion to rescind or alter a resolution is lost, a motion of the same or like effect shall not be moved until at least three months after the date on which the first mentioned motion to rescind or alter was lost. - 16.3 Councillors present at the meeting at which a motion to rescind or alter a resolution is put, may defer consideration of that motion.
-Such deferral shall not be longer than three months.
+- 16.1 A resolution of Council may not be amended or repealed unless a notice of motion to amend or repeal the resolution is given in accordance with the requirements of Section 262 of the Local Government Regulation 2012. - 16.2 Where a motion to repeal or amend a resolution is lost, a motion of the same or like effect shall not be moved until at least three months after the date on which the first mentioned motion to repeal or amend was lost.